How to extend your Wi-Fi outdoors

 If you aren't familiar with Wi-Fi signals, they are measured in decibel-milliwatts (dBm).
 The signal reading will be negative, so closer to zero is better.
 You want a signal between -60dBm and -30dBm (best).
 That's your sweet spot.
 If you are seeing something around -80dBm or -90dBm or lower, your signal is pretty much nonexistent.

 Since mesh systems are relatively new, they're also expensive.
-An affordable three-piece system, like Google Wifi, covers 1,500 square feet per unit and will cost you around $300, plus $125 for each additional unit.
-The three-piece Asus Lyra covers up to 6,000 square feet but costs $400.
+An affordable three-piece system, like Google Wifi, covers 1,500 square feet per unit and will cost you around $300 (£329, AU$499), plus $125 for each additional unit.
+The three-piece Asus Lyra covers up to 6,000 square feet but costs $400 (£380, AU$499).
 As you can see, mesh systems are a hefty upfront investment no matter which one you get.

 You might be tempted to leave an indoor router or satellite unit in a covered area outside or in a weatherproof enclosure.
-This may work in the short term but the risk factors are high.
-The device could overheat within an enclosure or from the sun or it could freeze in cold temperatures.
+This may work in the short term, but the risk factors are high.
+The device could overheat or freeze.
 Humidity is also a factor, as well as foreign objects like dust and insects clogging the device's vents.
 Not to mention that leaving an indoor device outside will void your warranty.

 Indoor range extenders are cheaper, less reliable

-You can replicate the mesh setup mentioned above with a regular router combined with indoor Wi-Fi range extenders/repeaters.
+You can replicate the mesh setup mentioned above with a regular router combined with indoor Wi-Fi range extenders or repeaters.
 This option is a little more affordable.
-The extender(s) would be in place of the mesh satellite units.
+The extenders would be in place of the mesh satellite units.
 The setup is slightly more complicated, but if you follow the quick start guide included with the extender, you shouldn't have much of an issue.

 Also, make sure that the extender you purchase is compatible with your router, especially if it is older.
 For simplicity, look into extenders made by the same manufacturer as your router.
 Many newer devices devices are mix-and-match though, like the D-Link AC2600 Wi-Fi extender (DAP-1860), which is advertised to help extend Wi-Fi into your backyard and is compatible with any router.

-Keep in mind that most wireless extenders/repeaters will cut your Wi-Fi in half, because they receive the wireless signal then rebroadcast it using the same radio on the same channel.
-Expect your speeds, when connected to it instead of the router, to be slower.
+Keep in mind that most wireless extenders will cut your Wi-Fi in half, because they receive the wireless signal then rebroadcast it using the same radio on the same channel.
+Expect your speeds, when connected to an extender instead of the router, to be slower.
 One way around this is to use a tri-band extender, which has an extra 5GHz network that can act as a dedicated link to your router.
 This will help you get the maximum bandwidth out of the extender.

 Keep in mind that many routers also work as extenders, so another option is to buy a new router and use your old one as a wired or wireless extender.
 Check your current router to see if it can function as a wireless access point (AP) or extender.
 A new router will most likely give you better coverage, including some outdoors, so using the old router as an extender could give you the extra boost in Wi-Fi coverage that you need.